Supervisory Control of Quantum Discrete Event Systems

-QFA can be thought of as a theoretical model of quantum computers in which the memory is finite and described by a finite-dimensional state space \cite{QLMG12,Gruska99,BK19}.
-This kind of theoretical models was firstly proposed and studied by Moore and Crutchfield \cite{MC00}, Kondacs and Watrous \cite{KW97}, and then Ambainis and Freivalds \cite{AF98}, Brodsky and Pippenger \cite{BP02}, and other authors (e.g., the references in \cite{QLMG12,BK19}).
-Qiu et al. \cite{QLMG12, MQL12, QLZMG11, LQ06, LQ08} systematically studied the decision problems regarding equivalence of QFA and minimization of states of QFA, where the equivalence method will be utilized in this paper for checking a controllability condition.
+Qiu {\it et al.} \cite{QLMG12, MQL12, QLZMG11, LQ08} studied the decision problems regarding equivalence of QFA and minimization of states of QFA, where the equivalence method will be utilized in this paper for checking a controllability condition.

-According to the measurement times in a computation, QFA have two types: \textit{measure-once} QFA (MO-QFA) initiated by Moore and Crutchfield \cite{MC00} and \textit{measure-many } QFA (MM-QFA) studied first by Kondacs and Watrous \cite{KW97}.
-In MO-QFA, there is only a measurement for computing each input string, performing after reading the last symbol; in contrast, in MM-1QFA, measurement is performed after reading each symbol, instead of only the last symbol.
-Qiu et al. \cite{QLMS15} proposed a kind of new QFA by combining with classical control of states, and it is named as \textit{one-way quantum finite automata together with classical states} (1QFAC).
-In fact, 1QFAC is a hybrid of MO-QFA and \textit{deterministic finite automata} (DFA), and both MO-QFA and DFA are two special models of 1QFAC.
+In general, the languages for simulating DES (and QDES) should be prefix-closured and regular \cite{RW87,book1,book2}, but we will prove that MO-1QFA cannot recognize with cut-point (i.e., unbounded error) any prefix-closured regular language.
+So, MO-1QFA are not suitable for simulating QDES.
+In addition, it is more complete if the 1QFA modeling QDES can recognize all regular languages and such 1QFA are relatively concise.
+Actually, 1QFAC proposed in \cite{QLMS15} is a hybrid of MO-1QFA and \textit{deterministic finite automata} (DFA), and both MO-1QFA and DFA are two special models of 1QFAC.